 This vanilla ice cream recipe is the only one you will ever need.
 Our grandma called it Cooked Ice Cream as it is an egg-based mixture that you need to cook on the stovetop.

-Be sure to temper the egg mixture before adding it to the hot milk mixture to prevent cooking the beaten eggs.
+On thing to note is to be sure to temper the egg mixture before adding it to the hot milk mixture to prevent cooking the beaten eggs.

 When it comes to what ice cream maker should you use, oh, there are so, so many options!
 Barbara uses one of the small countertop models but growing up we had one of those great electric wooden bucket ice cream makers that dad packed full of ice and salt as it cranked away.